Leopold Maxse: Life

 The National Review did not gain a distinct voice until the early part of the twentieth century.
 In 1903 Maxse became an ardent supporter of Joseph Chamberlain's Tariff Reform proposals.
 The National Review then became the most prominent ideological mainstay of the right-wing of the Conservative Party for two decades, and would flail those members of the Conservative Party who showed the slightest sign of equivocating on support for the House of Lords, the Union, and the Empire in the required manner.
 In 1911 he conducted the "B.M.G."
 (Balfour Must Go) campaign which resulted in Arthur Balfour resigning as Leader of the Conservative Party, showing that Maxse had become a force to be reckoned among Conservative opinion makers.

 Maxse supported the Entente, demanded rearmament and a strong policy against the German Empire, which he considered to be the greatest threat to the British Empire.
 Maxse eagerly welcomed the Great War, but was critical of the government's failings.
 From 1917 he supported the National party against the Conservative Party leadership, whom he regarded as subservient to David Lloyd George and who would, therefore, keep him in high office.

 Maxse argued that the 1918 victory against Germany gave the Allies a fleeting opportunity to destroy German power.
 He viewed the Treaty of Versailles as ineffectual towards that aim and blamed Allied politicians, Lloyd George especially, for bowing to President Wilson's pressure to make the treaty less harsh.
 Maxse believed Germany was still able to restore itself as the dominant European power.

 Maxse vehemently opposed the League of Nations: in his view the League was a "front-bench affair hurriedly adopted and recklessly advocated simply and solely to please President Wilson".
 He claimed Hindenburg and Ludendorff controlled Germany from behind-the-scenes, regardless of which politician was in office, and that it was unnecessary to appease Germany to prevent her from going Bolshevik because Prussian militarism was still the dominant force.

 The Allied intervention in Russia, aimed at overthrowing the Bolsheviks, was supported by Maxse, not just because he disliked Bolshevism but because he wanted Russia to resume her pre-revolution role of being an anti-German power.
 Maxse was also pro-French and pro-Polish.
 During 1920–1922, Maxse attacked Lloyd George for failing to "f[i]ght for a...greater France, support...Poland, sustain...Bohemia, nourish...Rumania [and] uphold our allies in Russia".

 He became an outspoken critic of British Zionism, condemning attempts to occupy Palestine.

 Maxse would lose influence with the advent of Stanley Baldwin as leader of the Conservative Party.
+On his death, Leo Amery would say that Maxse was “a vivid and lovable creature, too black-and-white in his views to be possible in politics, but a rare source of energy in old days.”